Faculty of Technology

 Our lecturers are coaches and mentors, guiding students through their studies.
 All our courses are designed around the realities of working in industry and tackling societal challenges.
 Our Student Placement and Employability team helps students gain work experience and placement opportunities.

-We're a research leader among post-1992 universities, and we're building on our strong results in the Research Excellence Framework 2014.
-In the REF 2014, 96% of our physics research outputs were rated as world-leading or internationally excellent, 80% of our maths research impact was rated as having considerable reach and significance, 100% of our computer science and informatics research impact was rated as outstanding or very considerable, and 61% of our research in aeronautical, mechanical, chemical and manufacturing engineering was rated as world-leading or internationally excellent.
+We're a research leader among post-1992 universities, and we're building on our strong results in the Research Excellence Framework 2021.
+In REF 2021, 100% of our physics research outputs were rated as world-leading or internationally excellent, 100% of our mathematical sciences research impact was rated as having considerable reach and significance, 83% of our computer science and informatics research impact was rated as outstanding or very considerable, and 75% of our research in engineering was judged to be world-leading or internationally excellent.

 We recently brought together businesses, councils and environmental groups to increase flood protection and sustainable drainage in housing developments through our ProSuDS project - 'Providing Real-world Opportunities for Sustainable Drainage Systems'.

 We're also working with businesses, the public sector and other universities to increase solar power generation across England, France, Belgium and the Netherlands through our involvement with the 'Solar Adoption Rise in the 2 Seas' project, or 'SOLARISE'.
-The goal of this project is a 20% increase in renewable energy consumption by 2020.
+SOLARISE aims to boost the adoption of solar energy in historical and public buildings and households, demonstrate future technologies through living labs, and lower the impact of the integration of solar energy on the electricity grid.

 Our research areas